XamanSoft/ExTTuPendoLous/README.md

 A template system based into a macro language, where you can build your own macro blocks.

-It works like C macro language, inserting text/data where a macro block appears, every macro start with a at symbol (@), a ':' can be used to continue blocks if their result is true, ou a ':!' to reverse result per default any macro blocks should return true, a false result will not execute any consecutives macro blocks.
+It works like C macro language, inserting text/data where a macro block appears, every macro start with a at symbol (@), a ':' can be used to continue blocks if their result is true, or a ':!' to reverse result, per default any macro blocks should return true, a false result will not execute any consecutives macro blocks.

 ## Macro blocks